wacncontent/CustomizeTool/addCommentOutput/articles/sql-data-warehouse/sql-data-warehouse-develop-hash-distribution-key.md

 <properties
-   pageTitle="Hash distribution and its effect on query performance in SQL Data Warehouse | Microsoft Azure" description="Learn about hash distributed tables and how they affect query performance in Azure SQL Data Warehouse for developing solutions." services="sql-data-warehouse" documentationCenter="NA"
+   pageTitle="Hash distribution and its effect on query performance in SQL Data Warehouse | Windows Azure" description="Learn about hash distributed tables and how they affect query performance in Azure SQL Data Warehouse for developing solutions." services="sql-data-warehouse" documentationCenter="NA"